WilliamMayor/cv/cv.md

 1. PostgreSQL / MySQL
 1. Knockout.js / jQuery / Underscore.js
 1. SASS / Bourbon / Neat
-1. LaTeX
 1. OS X / Linux
-1. Heroku
+1. Heroku / AWS
+1. Docker / Vagrant

 ------

 ### Profile

 I'm a code monkey at heart; I love building solutions.
 I am a usability enthusiast, lots of my work at Diversity and Ability focusses around making software and the web accessible and usable.
-I also enjoy exploring and playing with data.
-My MRes and MPhil research looked at distributed, peer-to-peer networks with millions of nodes, exploring that data space was a fantastic challenge.
+I also enjoy exploring and playing with data, my MRes research involved simulating million-node networks.
+I think coding is fun and rewarding and that more people should do it.
+I work with an educational trust to deliver programming courses to 16-18 year-olds.
 In my spare time I like to code, I also enjoy wood turning, cooking, and the occasional video game.

 ------

 ### Experience

- - <p>**UCL Media Institute** *2014*
+ - <p>**BAFTA** *2014 to present*
    Software Engineer</p>
- - I built a cross-collection, concept-based search engine for media assets.
-The beta version can be accessed here: [median.herokuapp.com](http://median.herokuapp.com).
+ -  I help build and grow BAFTA's commercial offerings.
+This includes digital media distribution platforms, awards services, and copyright tools.

+ - **Technology Media Institute** *2014 to 2015*
+    Software Engineer
+ -  I worked on several Innovate UK projects looking to expand the cutting edge of digital tools in the media industry.
+I also helped to build, run, and analyse several large-scale Amazon Mechanical Turk user studies.

- - **Diversity and Ability** *2009 to present*
+ - **Diversity and Ability** *2009 to present* Associate Director, Head of IT
-    Systems Administrator, Web Developer
- - I setup, run, and maintain the Google Apps for Business provision for Diversity and Ability.
-I also work as their sole web developer; rebuilding their entire web ecosystem.
+ - I setup, run, and maintain the internal IT provision for Diversity and Ability.
+I also work as their sole web developer; managing their entire [web ecosystem](https://www.dnamatters.co.uk).

  - **Freelance** *2009 to present*
     Software Engineer, Web Developer
  - I have built many websites and software projects.
-Details of some can be found on my [GitHub page](http://github.com/WilliamMayor).
+Details of the open source ones can be found on my [GitHub page](http://github.com/WilliamMayor).

  - **MRes Dissertation** *2012*
     Researcher